 From their positions on the high grounds, the Austrian commanders had a first glimpse of the Prussian flank march when their columns appeared to the south of Satalitz.
 However, till the Prussians turned south towards Unter-Poczernitz and their cavalry headed towards Sterbohol, the Austrian commanders thought that the Prussians were just manoeuvring away from their positions.

 By 9:00 a.m.,

-- Prussian troops began arriving in the Chwala-Poczernitz area and descended diligently upon Sterbohol.
+- Prussian troops began arriving in the Chwala-Poczernitz area and descended steadily upon Sterbohol.

 The Austrian right wing cavalry was soon reinforced with the reserve cavalry and with regiments of the second line of the left wing led by GdC Count Stampach.
 Altogether, the cavalry right wing now counted 105 sqns deployed in three lines.
 FML Count Hadik with his two hussar rgts (Baranyay and Hadik) then closed the gap between the pond of Unter Mecholup and the cavalry right wing.

 The only cavalry units remaining on the Ziskaberg after this reorganisation of the Austrian positions were the 3 regiments of the first line of the cavalry left wing.